 Failing to understand expat tax is costly for anyone moving to Portugal who ignores how their personal circumstances affect their finances.

-Don’t forget that expats need to sort out their financial affairs in the country that they are leaving as well as in their new home.
+Don’t forget that expats need to sort out their financial affairs in the country they are leaving and their new home.

 HMRC expects anyone departing the UK to live overseas to file a form confirming the details– plus a self-assessment tax return finalising their UK tax position.